For Immediate Release

 A clear majority of voters—64 percent—oppose an infrastructure proposal that would weaken environmental protections in order to build more infrastructure projects.

-“Our wild lands, waters, wildlife and communities are not President Trump’s to pave over,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+“Our wild lands, waters, wildlife and communities are not President Trump’s to pave over,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “This poll proves that Americans reject any plan that sacrifices environmental health, and they don’t buy the scam that we have to undermine safeguards to get faster development.”

 “This research demonstrates that even in today’s divisive political climate, there is a strong consensus among voters that it’s possible to build and improve bridges and roads while preserving a healthy environment for future generations,” said Geoff Garin, president of Hart Research Associates.
 “Voters oppose proposals that weaken or eliminate environmental protections in the name of infrastructure and don’t buy the false claims that current environmental protections stand in the way of our infrastructure priorities.”